BRANDING AND UX DESIGN FOR A RESPONSIVE MEDICAL WEBSITE

 Information Architecture

-The sitemap helped me to see the connections and a clear visual hierarchy of the website in simplest way.
-Based on the personas needs and considering the roadmap, I structured the main categories and then subcategories.
+The sitemap provided a clear visual hierarchy of the website’s structure.
+Informed by the persona’s needs and the roadmap, I defined the main categories and subcategories before moving to wireframes.

 User Flow